aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.35
+What's new in 0.36
 ------------------

-* PassNode has been added.
+* Lightweight QueueFilter class has been added.
+* Function for unwrapping point has been updated.
-* Deprecated stuff in player has been deleted.
+* Online delayer has been added.
+* Online logic classes have been refactored.

 Modules
 -------